Settings for a connector of the wmi type are described in the following tables.

 Name

 Unique name of the resource.
-Maximum length of the name: 128 Unicode characters.
+The maximum length of the name is 128 Unicode characters.

 Required setting.